Southern Ohio Copperheads: Inaugural Season

 Under the leadership of Coach Googins, the newly formed team first took the field on June 12, 2002, against the now-defunct Youngstown Express.
-The team lost by a margin of 6-4 and followed up with another loss to the Pittsburgh Pandas.
+The team lost 6-4 and followed up with another loss to the Pittsburgh Pandas.
 The Copperheads played their first home game at Bob Wren Stadium on June 15, 2002, in a doubleheader against the Delaware Cows, ultimately losing both games by scores of 4-2 and 14-3.
-On June 16, the team finally broke into the win column with a 7-6 victory over the Northern Ohio Baseball Club.
+On June 16, the team finally broke into the win column with a 7–6 victory over the Northern Ohio Baseball Club.
 The Copperheads ultimately ended with an 18-22 record, finishing in seventh place out of ten clubs.
 Five future professional players suited up for the 2002 Copperheads, including current White Sox pitch Adam Russell.

 2003-2006: New Additions

 The 2003 Copperheads were coached by University of Dayton Assistant Coach Todd Linklater.
-Paced by Ohio University star Anthony Gressick and his .353 batting average, the team finished with a 19-20 record and made the league playoffs for the first time in team history.
+Paced by Ohio University star Anthony Gressick and his .353 batting average, the team finished with a 19–20 record and made the league playoffs for the first time in team history.
 Featuring 9 future professional players, the 2003 team would prove to be the best Copperheads squad until 2006.

-In 2004, the Copperheads also featured 9 future professional players but struggled throughout most of the season with a 16-23 record.
+In 2004, the Copperheads also featured 9 future professional players but struggled throughout most of the season with a 16–23 record.
 Despite finishing the season with a 5-game winning streak, the team just missed the playoffs and finished in eighth place out of nine teams.
 Coached by University of Kentucky assistant Brad Bohannon, the squad was led by current minor league stars Ryan Norwood, Victor Alvarez, and Joe Mihalics.

 The lowest point in Copperheads’ franchise history was undoubtedly the 2005 season.
 Under the direction of current Ohio University assistant Andrew See, the team lumbered to a 17-25 finish that placed them seventh out of eight league teams.
 Featuring just five future professionals, the squad was led by Ohio University star and current Cincinnati Reds minor leaguer Matt Stiffler.

 The resurgence of the Copperheads began in 2006.
 Winthrop University assistant coach Stas Swerdzewski brought in a talented group of players and coaches that led the team to its first winning record and a league playoff appearance.
-The Copperheads would go on to post a 21-19 record and ultimately produced four professional players.
+The Copperheads would go on to post a 21–19 record and ultimately produced four professional players.
 The team once again was paced by Ohio University star Matt Stiffler, and also enjoyed the services of Appalachian State star pitcherDavid Rubenstein.